andriipalchik/epam/README.md

 3.)
 Get the number 2009 using arithmetic and eleven twos.
 Output example: 2912 == 2 + 222 * 22222 / 22

 Answer:
+Impossible, 2009/2 is not Integer, we can't get 9 from a combination of 2-s